gemini-cli-extensions/alloydb/README.md

 *   `ALLOYDB_POSTGRES_PASSWORD`: (Optional) The password for the database user.
 *   `ALLOYDB_POSTGRES_IP_TYPE`: (Optional) The IP Type (`PUBLIC` or `PRIVATE`).
 Defaults to `PUBLIC`.

-### Private IP
+> [!NOTE]

-When using private IPs with AlloyDB, you must use a Virtual Private Cloud (VPC) network.
+> When using private IPs with AlloyDB, you must use a Virtual Private Cloud (VPC) network.

 ## Usage Examples